lycheeverse/lychee/README.md

 ## Supported file formats

 lychee supports HTML and Markdown file formats.
-For any other file format lychee falls back to a "plain text" mode.
+For any other file format, lychee falls back to a "plain text" mode.
 This means that [linkify](https://github.com/robinst/linkify) attempts to extract URLs on a best-effort basis.